llevans/Codestrs/README.md

     * Click Play

   * **Start coding!!**
-    * Basic Grid
+    4. Basic Grid
-       * Copy the Python code into your editor https://raw.githubusercontent.com/llevans/Codestrs/master/codestrs_grid.py
+       2a.
+Copy the Python code into your editor https://raw.githubusercontent.com/llevans/Codestrs/master/codestrs_grid.py 2b.
+Click Play
-       * Click Play
-       * Click the Right Arrow – the keyboard event triggers the bike to start and stop pedalling
+       2c.
+Click the Right Arrow – the keyboard event triggers the bike to start and stop pedalling

-    * Flip the bike 360 degrees when the Left Arrow is clicked
-       * Copy codestrs_flip_360.py into your editor https://raw.githubusercontent.com/llevans/Codestrs/master/codestrs_flip_360.py
+    5. Flip the bike 360 degrees when the Left Arrow is clicked 5a.
+Copy codestrs_flip_360.py into your editor https://raw.githubusercontent.com/llevans/Codestrs/master/codestrs_flip_360.py
-       * Click Play
+       5b.
+Click Play
           * Click the “Right Arrow” – the keyboard event triggers the bike to start and stop pedalling
           * Click the “Left Arrow" – the keyboard event triggers the bike the flip

-       * Assignment – Update the codestrs_flip_forloop_assign Python script to calculate the rotation in a for loop
+       5c.
+Assignment – Update the codestrs_flip_forloop_assign Python script to calculate the rotation in a for loop
           * Copy  codestrs_flip_forloop_assign.py into your editor https://raw.githubusercontent.com/llevans/Codestrs/master/codestrs_flip_forloop_assign.py
           * Update the code at line 29 to rotate the bike position inside a for loop
           * Click Play

-    * Make the bike jump when the "Up Arrow" key is clicked
+    6. Make the Flappy Bike game more robust with user interacting with all 4 arrow keys
-       * Assignment – Update the codestrs_jump_onupkey_assign Python script with to handle the "Up Arrow" key event
+       * Assignment – Update the codestrs_final_assign Python script with to handle the "Up Arrow" key event
-          * Copy  codestrs_flip_forloop_assign.py into your editor https://raw.githubusercontent.com/llevans/Codestrs/master/codestrs_jump_onupkey_assign.py
+          * Copy  codestrs_final_assign.py into your editor https://raw.githubusercontent.com/llevans/Codestrs/master/codestrs_final_assign.py
-          * Update the code at line 38 to
+          * Update the code to
-               * retain the bike’s current X, Y position
-               * call the sprint jump() API method
-               * return the bike to it’s original position
+               * set the y_speed when the Up arrow is clicked
+               * set the y_speed when the Down arrow is clicked
+               * set the x_speed when the Left arrow is clicked
+	       * set the x_speed when the Right arrow is clicked

           * Click Play